Language-specific Characteristic Assistance for Code-switching Speech Recognition: Conclusion and future work

 In this paper, we proposed a LSCA method that improves the training and decoding stages based on the CTC-based dual-encoder network for CS ASR.
 The proposed training and decoding method can work alone or in combination.
 Experimental results show that we can obtain up to 15.4\% relative error reduction compared to the baseline system by combining the proposed training and decoding method.
 In addition, the system processes CS ASR tasks well without adding extra parameters or even retraining based on two monolingual pre-trained models by using the proposed method.
 This provides a good solution for quickly and directly using large-scale monolingual models for CS ASR.

-For future work, we will further try our method on larger CS corpus and corpus without CS sentences.
+For future work, we will further try our method on larger CS corpus.
 For model structure, we will introduce our method into the encoder-decoder structure.
 We will try to apply our method to multilingual speech recognition.